 From each dashboard, you can view aggregated data in predefined and custom widgets.
 Each dashboard is in view mode by default, so data is read-only, although you can set filters, view details, and resize widgets.

 To view details, you select a row in one of the tables and click the Details icon.
 This will bring up the Device Details dialog seen below.
 Here you can view when the three types of events (Custom Event, Network Request, and Error) occurred on the timeline or by duration.
 You can also click on the event bar in the waterfall for more details.

 You can filter results by adding criteria.
 This enables you to focus on factors affecting availability, usage, and performance.

-In the screenshot below, the criteria operatingsystemversion is added, which could potentially home in on performance issues caused by a particular operating system version.
+In the screenshot below, the criteria softwareversion and Country are added, which could potentially home in on performance issues caused by a particular software version in a particular country.

 Modify Content and Presentation